linode/developers/README.md

 This will add the specified guides to the RSS feed located in `source/rss.xml`.
 You can specify as many guides as you'd like.
 The script will also remove old entries from the file so that there are no more than 20 items total.

+## Aliasing articles

+* If you want a URL to **redirect** to an article, you'll want to add an alias in the target article's [metadata](#metadata).
+* If you want the same article to appear in multiple locations, use relative symlinks.

 # Development

 These notes are for those who wish to develop against docsmith itself, *not* for those who wish to edit the Library.